 • 1 x plug for the power supply

-• 2 x covers to protect unused interconnect ports
+• 2 x PiBridge covers to protect unused PiBridge connectors

-Exactly!
-It’s something there’s no way you can know but here you will find out what interconnect ports are and which connections you have available on your RevPi Core.
+Here you will find out what PiBridge connectors are and which connections you have available on your RevPi Core.

 - Connect the devices that you need for your project (e.g. monitor, RevPi DIO…).
 Should you like to use your RevPi Core without a separate monitor/keyboard, the instructions can be found here.